seepick/cccontact/resources/books/martin keogh - dancing deeper still.md

     * slow down internally, reach a state where you can kinesthetically experience the movements with the partner
 * ad safety: as a professional dancer, better get a good health insurance, as CI is not safe
 * how to break habitual patterns/ways, how we initiate physical contact during CI: teaching your own style to your partner
   * then engage with your partner with his own style; a good pattern-breaker
+* ad motivation: helps to establish trust to others/strangers; profound effect on someone's life, and how we relate to others
+  * trusting oneself: giving one's weight, setting boundaries; trusting others: be there when i need you? respect my boundaries?
+* ad definition: CI is difficult to define/describe; there is no single definition
+  * it has no steps, no repetition; it is improvised, there is "kind of" always something new
+  * it is wild and mysterious, like fire; keep digging to see what more is possible

-TODO page 38, top
+TODO page 43